home-assistant/hadashboard/README.md

 *Breaking Changes*

 - Hascript no longer has the ability to track and display the state of an input_slelect.
-If you were using this functionality, change the type of your script to `Hamode`
+If you were using this functionality, change the type of your widget to `Hamode`

 ***Version 1.3.1***